'We will help you find the best way to resolve your situation'

 – Personnel information like absence, performance, employment history, training and qualification information

 – Special categories of personal data, for example trade union association, ethnicity, health related data or data relating to a child

 How we keep your data secure

-To help to prevent against unauthorised processing of your personal data, we run a paperless office – meaning we process your information digitally.
+To help prevent against unauthorised processing of your personal data, we run a paperless office – meaning we process your information digitally.
 We use firewalls and anti-virus software, our computers are encrypted and we use password protection access for all of our systems.
 We follow the government’s National Cyber Security Centre guidelines with regard to the safe storage of your data and password protection procedures.
 We also have the functionality to send and receive emails securely using an encrypted data transfer service.
 Please let us know if you would like to use this service in our correspondence with you.

 Using third parties to process your personal data